 4. Refurbish a Tie/Belt Rack for Wrenches

 Do you have a lot of wrenches laying around your workshop and stuffed into every possible crevice?
 If you do, this can make it impossible to find them when you need them.
-This tool storage idea is so simple that it’s bordering on genius.
+These tool storage ideas are so simple that they border on genius.

 To start, get a metal tie or belt rack.
 You probably have one laying around in your closet.
 Find a bare spot on the wall over your workbench or in the area where you normally use your wrenches.
 Screw your rack into the wall and hang one wrench on every peg.
 You can put them in order to make them quicker to find and easier to grab.
 If you have a lot of wrenches, the pegs are generally large enough for two per peg.

-This tool storage idea will help keep your wrenches in order and off your workbench.
+These tool storage ideas will help keep your wrenches in order and off your workbench.